 Popular Countries for U.S. Expats

 In the spirit of balance, since no long-term destination is perfect in every way, we have listed our pros and cons of ten countries in alphabetical order.
-Of course there are other countries not listed here which may offer you equal or greater appeal, and we encourage your comments at the end of the column should you have your own recommendations based upon personal experience and comparison.
+Of course there are other countries not listed here (note the absence of many Scandinavian countries which figure high on many lists) that may offer you equal or greater appeal, and we encourage your comments at the end of the column should you have your own recommendations based upon personal experience and comparison.
 In the end, your new home country should "feel right."

 Pros: Great cultural wealth thanks to immigrants from all over Europe: capital Buenos Aires is known as "The Paris of South America"; friendly people open to foreigners; great natural beauty; attractive outdoors destinations; relatively low cost of living; opportunities for students, English teachers, retirees, entrepreneurs.

 Cons: Unpredictable autocratic style of politics; long history of economic ups and downs that also affect foreign entrepreneurs; weak currency.

 Pros: Similar culture as North America; English-speaking; popular with students; great travel destination; very friendly people; opportunities for students; highly skilled professionals, retirees, and business investors; working holiday visa for young Americans; close to beautiful and increasingly popular land of New Zealand.

 Cons: Quite a distance from the U.S.; expensive air travel; popular immigrant destination for skilled workers from all over Asia who compete for selective jobs.

 Pros: Great cultural experience, ethnic diversity, and generally very friendly people; a decade of economical and political stability (with some notable instability in 2013-2014); huge economic growth over the last decade; opportunities for students, English teachers, professionals, and retirees.
 If the country is succeeds in hosting the World Cup and the Olympics without a hitch, there will be a huge financial boom.